ArchieDxncan/ykw-bank/README.md

 ## Moving a Yo-kai to a different game

-Moving a Yo-kai between two different games isn't a straight copy — the app has to rebuild that Yo-kai so it fits the new game's format.
+Moving a Yo-kai between two different games isn't a straight copy, the app has to rebuild that Yo-kai so it fits the new game's format.
 Here's roughly what survives the move and what doesn't:

 **Usually kept:**
 - Nickname
 - Level
-- Experience (in most games)
+- Experience
-- Health
 - Personality/attitude (when moving between the main story games)

 **Usually lost, and reset to that game's defaults:**